 Compress your GIF online

-There is no need to download any software to compress a GIF image.
-These free services will you to reduce the file size of a GIF.
-The are however limited with what file size you can upload.
+There is no need to download any software to compress a GIF image for the purpose of size reduction.
+These online image resizer apps will allow you to reduce the file size of a GIF.
+They are however limited with what file size you can upload and they all allow the GIF image format.

 Software to optimize a GIF on your computer